-Facebook reviews are now Facebook recommendations.
-The change was announced in August of 2018 with existing reviews being preserved.
+Facebook Reviews are now Facebook Recommendations.
+The change was announced in August 2018 with existing reviews being preserved.
 The concept of Facebook recommendations is to differentiate the platform’s consumer feedback section from that of Google and Yelp in particular.
-The 5 star scale is no longer used when “recommending” a company on Facebook.
-Customers will still have an opportunity to explain their recommendation by writing feedback for the public to view and consider when making their own purchase decisions.
+The 5-star scale is no longer used when “recommending” a company on Facebook.
+Customers will still have an opportunity to explain their recommendations by writing feedback for the public to view and consider when making their own purchase decisions.
 This is employed using Facebook’s review tags system.

 What Changes for Roofing Businesses?

-The 5 star rating is no longer an aggregate of individual reviews but rather a ratio of of how many customers recommend the business.
+The 5-star rating is no longer an aggregate of individual reviews, but rather a ratio of how many customers recommend the business.
 Friends of Facebook users who have recommended your roofing company will now see you first when searching for a local roofer (if applicable).
 This is Facebook’s way of increasing the trust equity attached to customer feedback on their social network.
 Despite this new quirk, the majority of your Facebook marketing strategy will remain unchanged.

 Why Customer Feedback Matters for Roofers

 Every time a verified Facebook user is talking about your roofing company, it builds more authority.
-As you may have known, Google’s search algorithm is big on authority and for good reason.
-When locals search for a roofer they want to find the one that people are talking about and one that is trusted.
+As you may have known, Google’s search algorithm is big on authority, and for good reason.
+When locals search for a roofer, they want to find the one that people are talking about and one with a strong online reputation.

-Perception is reality for many roofers throughout the United States.
-Before a customer can choose your services they must first be aware of their existence.
-Feedback puts your business in front of more eyes including its logo and contact information.
+Perception is a reality for many roofers throughout the United States.
+Before a customer can choose your services, they must first be aware of their existence.
+Feedback puts your business in front of more eyes, including its logo and contact information.
 Reviews help build brands and generate leads.

 There is no more valuable content than that which is user generated.
-Roofing Webmasters provides the Righteous Reviews widget on all client websites which pulls feedback from Facebook and Google to populate the homepage for roofing companies.
-Google takes notice to when ranking sites.
+Roofing Webmasters provides the BrandREVU widget on all client websites which pulls feedback from Facebook and Google to populate the homepage for roofing companies.
+Google takes notice when ranking sites.